qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

         "NAME_2" = 'Cape'

    #.
-Add another :guilabel:`OR` operator, then work your way through
+Add another *OR* operator, then work your way through
       the list of districts above in a similar fashion.

       The final query should be::